 - Customize welcome emails and completion emails for your students

 - Create a sales page for your course

-For a more detailed overview of how to create an online course on Thinkific, you can watch this free video tutorial on our YouTube channel.
+For a more detailed overview of how to create an online course on Thinkific, take a tour here.

 Create a “Minimum Viable Course”

 A concept that has been popularized by American writer and entrepreneur Eric Ries in his book Lean Startup is the concept of Minimum Viable Product (MVP).

 An MVP is a development technique used by organizations (especially startups) in which a new product is developed with sufficient features to satisfy early adopters.
 The final, complete set of features is only designed and developed after considering feedback from the product’s initial users.